 If your marriage is ending, you may feel overwhelmed.
-Collaborative Law (also called Collaborative Divorce or Collaborative Practice) is a structured process that provides an alternative to court.
-The Collaborative choice offers you the opportunity to focus on what is important to you, your family and your future.
+The Collaborative Process is a structured process that provides an alternative to court.
+The Collaborative Process offers you the opportunity to focus on what is important to you, your family and your future.

 The Cincinnati Academy of Collaborative Professionals (CACP) is one of the longest running and most successful collaborative practice groups in the country.

 What story will you tell about your divorce?

 Ending a marriage is difficult.
 Why make this process harder than it has to be?
 There is a better way.
 It is called Collaborative Divorce and is built on the following principles…

 Fundamental to Collaborative Divorce is the expectation that the parties will demonstrate mutual respect for each other, the professionals involved, and the process itself.